Sharad Pandhi, D.D.S., of Tucson, AZ

-"There's a growing aging population who have maintained their teeth a long time," Dr. Pandhi - Tucson Dentist - said.
-"There are a lot more people in their 90s with quite a few natural teeth; also, dentistry has improved a great deal."
+"There's a growing aging population who have maintained their teeth a long time," Dr. Pandhi said.
+"There are a lot more people in their 90's with quite a few natural teeth; also, dentistry has improved a great deal."
 But he does not make house calls to those who can come to his office.
 "I'm trying to provide services to those who otherwise wouldn't have access to dental treatment," Dr. Pandhi noted.

-He performs nearly all the same procedures during house calls as in his office: fillings, root canals, crowns, bridges, restorative work, and periodontal treatments, including root planing and scaling.
-But he does not do surgical procedures or extractions out of concern about sepsis or providing a sterile field, Dr. Pandhi said.
-And he only uses sedation in hospital settings for the developmentally disabled.
+He performs nearly all the same procedures during house calls as in his office: fillings, root canals, crowns, bridges, restorative work, and periodontal treatments, including root planning and scaling.
+He does not do surgical procedures or extractions out of concern about sepsis or providing a sterile field, Dr. Pandhi said.
+He only uses sedation in hospital settings for the developmentally disabled.

 Most of his house call patients are more than 70 years old, but he does treat younger patients with developmental disabilities.
-The most difficult, Dr. Pandhi said, are those with developmental disabilities and elderly patients with Alzheimer's disease."It's difficult to communicate with them," he said.
-"It's difficult to have a rapport with them so they can understand and follow instructions."
+The most difficult, Dr. Pandhi said, "are those with developmental disabilities and elderly patients with Alzheimer's disease."
+"It's difficult to communicate with them and have a rapport with them so they can understand and follow instructions."